joefarebrother/adventofcode/README.md

 My solutions to [Advent of Code](https://adventofcode.com).
 At the moment, I'm mostly trying to go fast, and then improve/cleanup the code later.

-My solutions can be found in `day(n).py` files; and my original versions can be found in the commit history.
+My solutions can be found in `day(n).py` files or `day(n).ipynb`; and my original versions can be found in the commit history.
-Previous years are in their own folder.
+[This year I'm trying my main solutions in jupyter notebooks and then further improvements in standalone python files] Previous years are in their own folder.
 My inputs aren't included.